User Manual – Durst

 Missing Icons in the List of Color Book Definitions

-If icons were selected for Display of Labels in the view option, the correct icons for Used Colors [88] and Color Book [89] are now available as of this version.
+As of this version, when icons are selected for the Display of Labels in the view options, the correct icons for Used Colors [88] and Color Book [89] are now properly displayed.

 Figure 38: The list of Color Book Definitions with Icon display